 Type 1: Magnetic Storage (HDD - Hard Disk Drive)

 This key facts covers Type 1: Magnetic Storage (HDD - Hard Disk Drive) within Secondary Storage for GCSE Computer Science.
-Revise Secondary Storage in Memory & Storage for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 4 of 10 in this topic.
+Revise Secondary Storage in 3.4 Computer Systems for GCSE Computer Science with 17 exam-style questions and 18 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 4 of 11 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position